pablodecm/paper-inferno/paper/paper.md

 As a result, the density $p(\boldsymbol{x}| \boldsymbol{\theta})$ cannot be analytically computed.

-The inference problem in particle physics is commonly posed as hypothesis testing based on the acquired data.
-An alternate hypothesis $H_1$ (e.g. a new theory that predicts the existence of a new fundamental particle) is tested against a null hypothesis $H_0$ (e.g. an existing theory, which explains previous observed phenomena).
-The aim is to check whether the null hypothesis can be rejectedat a certain confidence level
-$1-\alpha$, where $\alpha$, known as the Type I error rate, is commonly set to $\alpha=3\times10^{-7}$ for discovery claims (the so-called 5-sigma criterion).
-Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power $1-\beta$ of the test, where $\beta$ is the probability of failing to reject the null hypothesis when it is false, also known as Type II error rate.

 Due to the high dimensionality of the observed data, a low-dimensional summary statistic has to be constructed in order to perform inference.
 A well-known result of classical statistics,